m-hall/HypnotoadSVN/messages/install.txt

 # HypnotoadSVN
-HypnotoadSVN is an extension for Sublime Text 2/3 that adds SVN features to the folder list and the command palatte.
+HypnotoadSVN is an extension for Sublime Text 2/3 that adds SVN features to the folder list and the command palette.

 This plugin started from [dexbol/sublime-TortoiseSVN](https://github.com/dexbol/sublime-TortoiseSVN).